-I have taken business head shots for many local organisations in Norfolk and Norwich.
+I have taken business head shots for many organisations in Norwich, Norfolk and North Suffolk.
 Some people love to be in front of the camera whilst others shy away saying things like “ I hate being photographed” and “ I never look good in photos”.
 Here are 9 tips to help you and your staff to get the most from your photo session:-

 What To Wear